Josh-Powlison/showpony/readme.md

 Don't be dead!
 Email me at joshuapowlison@gmail.com

+## What are Showpony's dependencies?

+Showpony has no dependencies!- not even jQuery!

 ## NOTES ##

 Included resources are either public domain or have a license file included.
 The license of this software does not extend to the included assets.